Hodge correlators: Hodge correlators for curves

-3mm {\it The tree complex (\cite{K})}.
+{\it The tree complex (\cite{K})}.
 Denote by ${\rm T}_{(m)}^i$ the abelian group generated by the isomorphism classes of pairs $(T, {\rm Or}_T)$ where $T$ is a tree (not a plane tree!) with $2m-i$ edges and with $m+1$ ends decorated by the set $\{v_0, ..., v_m\}$.
 Here ${\rm Or}_T$ is an orientation of the tree $T$.
-The only relation is that changing the orientation of the tree $T$ amounts to changing the sign of the generator.
+The only relation is that changing the orientation of a tree $T$ amounts to changing the sign of the generator.
+There is a differential $ d: {\rm T}_{(m)}^i \lra {\rm T}_{(m)}^{i+1} $ defined by shrinking internal edges of a tree: